RE: GILL NETS – MONKFISH IN ATLANTIC OCEAN

 C. Large mesh gill nets set shall be fished at least once every 48 hours, weather permitting.

 D. The monkfish gill net fishery closes by this proclamation at 8:00 P.M., Monday, April 14, 2014 unless modified or closed earlier due to conditions in III.C. below.

 III.
 GENERAL INFORMATION:

 C. Seasons and areas opened under the exemptions in II.
 A. and II.
-B. above may be closed or modified by proclamation if reliable sea surface temperature data indicates that water temperatures are greater than 11° C or should interactions occur between large mesh gill nets and marine mammals or sea turtles.
+B. above may be closed or modified by proclamation if reliable sea surface temperature data indicates that water temperatures are greater than 11° C or should interactions occur between large mesh gill nets and marine mammals, Atlantic sturgeon or sea turtles.

-D. The intent of this proclamation is to allow traditional large mesh gill net fisheries for monkfish to be pursued in state waters while reducing the threat of interactions between this gear and bottlenose dolphins and other marine mammals and sea turtles.
+D. The intent of this proclamation is to allow traditional large mesh gill net fisheries for monkfish to be pursued in state waters while reducing the threat of interactions between this gear and bottlenose dolphins, other marine mammals, Atlantic sturgeon and sea turtles.
 Striped bass gill net season is not open at this time in the ocean.
 The Atlantic Ocean is closed to the use of gill nets greater than seven (7) inches from April 15 through December 15 by N.C.
-Fisheries Rule 15A NCAC 03J .0202 (7).
+Fisheries Commission Rule 15A NCAC 03J .0202 (7).

 F. Monkfish Large Mesh Gill Net Permits are available at no cost from the N.C.
 Division of Marine Fisheries License Offices.